lasit/Reloading/project_summary.md

 - Added admin.py for managing component lists
 - Fixed navigation between main app and admin page
 - Added GitHub repository with documentation
+- Added Cartridge Base to Ogive (B2O) measurement field
+- Renamed "Cartridge Overall Length" to "Cartridge Overall Length - COAL (inches)"
+- Reorganized UI in Results tab for better grouping of related fields
+- Updated test selection to show full test ID including date
+- Added sorting of test list by date and then by distance
+- Created script to generate random test data for development and testing